FengDushuo/BibliometricVisualization/README.md

 ### Upload Data

-1. Users can upload musculoskeletal ultrasound image data for analysis.
-The system uses the **U-Net architecture** for recognizing aponeurosis and muscle bundles.
+1. Users can upload data for analysis.
 2. Upload data through the "Upload Data" module and follow the instructions for selecting and visualizing the data.

 ### Literature Recommendations